 If you feel you really can not do away with the shower gel then why not try to buy it in a bulk size and refill your bottle in the shower?
 Sometimes it is about thinking around the problem of how to reduce the plastic rather than just changing what products you use.

-No one said plastic free living was going to be a walk in the park but every little choice we make will make a difference.
+No one said plastic free living or a plastic free life was going to be a walk in the park but every little choice we make will make a difference.

 Where do we start with straws?
 To use a straw or not to use a straw, that is the question?
 The item we all love to hate.